WeiHuang05/Awesome_Large_Foundation_Model_Theory/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Please note that any contributions made to this repository will be subject to the same license.

----

-We look forward to your contributions and engaging discussions as we explore the exciting field of In Context Learning Theory!